awslabs/flowgger/README.md

 descriptions of each event (equivalent to `short_message` in GELF or to the final, non-structured message in RFC 5424) can be given for a key called `message`.
+A `level` property in a LTSV entry will also translate to a syslog severity level.
+It should be between 0 and 7.

 Up to `queuesize` messages can be buffered in memory if the final datastore cannot keep up with the input rate.